Academic Information and Policies

 Transfer: ANT 101, ECO 210, ECO 211, GEO 101, GEO 102, PSC 201, PSC 215, PSY 201, PSY 203, PSY 210, PSY 212, SOC 101, SOC 102, SOC 205

-Note: FRE 101 and 102, GER 101 and 102 and SPA 101 and 102 are transfer foreign language courses and may fulfill requirements in Major or Other Courses for AA and Other Courses for AS and AAS programs of study.
+Note: FRE 101 and 102, and SPA 101 and 102 are transfer foreign language courses and may fulfill requirements in Major or Other Courses for AA and Other Courses for AS and AAS programs of study.

 General Education Program Learning Outcomes